digibib/kohadevbox/README.md

 box.
 Or you want to be able to work on the code with your usual tools, regardless of what is available inside the VirtualBox.
 Or you have some code that you want to test on a fresh virtual machine.
 Then this environment variable is for you.

+Please note:

+* The repo is synced "both ways", so any changes you make to the repo while you are inside the box will persist in your repo once you shut down or destroy the box.
+* When you do "vagrant up", the Koh ainstance configured by the box will run off whatever branch you had checked out in your pre-existing repo when you ran "vagrant up".

 ## Tests